dhall-mock/dhall-mock/README.md

 We choose to base our configuration on [Dhall lang](https://github.com/dhall-lang/dhall-lang) for multiple reasons but here are the most important ones :

- - Complete **functional language** - Using a complete language empower you, you could as easily define static responses as create a set of functions that will generate complex responses.
+ - Complete **functional language** - Using a complete language empowers you, you could as easily define static responses as create a set of functions that will generate complex responses.
  - **Typed language** - you can compile and verify your configuration without running dhall-mock server.
 As soon as your configuration compile and expose configuration with the good typing it can be integrated.
  - **No side effects** - Use a real programming language with libraries, living ecosystem, could define complex configuration pipelines and be safe to integrate any configuration file.
  - **We wanted to** - Most importantly, we wanted to use dhall because we like this language and wanted to use it :wink: